Highest tsunami wash

 When

 The highest tsunami (giant wave) ever reported was 524 m (1,719 ft) high and occurred along the fjord-like Lituya Bay in Alaska, USA, on 9 July 1958.
-It was caused by a giant landslip and moved at 160 km/h (100 mph).
+It was caused by a giant landslip and moved at some 160 km/h (100 mph).

 Tsunamis are often incorrectly called tidal waves, when in fact they can be caused by a variety of events, such as volcanic eruptions, extreme weather systems, earthquakes, undersea rockslides and so on.